Redawt/f4-frost-guide/intro.md

 **IMPORTANT**: Everything in this guide is written down for a reason!
 It is vital to read everything!
 You can NOT skip any paragraphs/instructions and expect your game to function as it should.
 {:.warning}

+This guide is still WIP, but it ios functional.
+It contains some TODOs, some spelling erros, the usual.
+This will be fixed soon, don't worry :D
+{:.info}

 ## About the Guide(s)
 I have two guides for you, the Recommended Guide and the Narrow Guide.
 Choose one!